 My crew of Jesse, Tim, and Wayne did not want to start of with marlin, so instead we started the day throwing poppers at yellowfin tuna that were breaking everywhere.
 The fish we hooked-up ranged from 30-70lbs, but we broke off a couple of much larger fish and saw several fish that were well over 200lbs.
 We will get one of those before the trip is done.
-The most effective poppers were the Guides Choice No. 2 Pencils and the M-80 Poppers.
 We finally got to test out the new Penn TRQs7 spinning reels and the matching Penn Carnage Rods and they were perfect!
 Click here for our recommended tuna tackle for tuna plugging.

 We spent less than 3o minutes trolling for Wahoo and landed one just under 40lbs.
 The lure of choice was a Yo-Zuri Bonito rigged with a short length of cable.
 We probably should have spent more time trolling, but we really needed to leave ourselves enough time to do some serious jigging.

 No one has really spent much time jigging in these waters.
 This group plans to spend many hours puzzling out the jig bite.
 Today was a great start and catch included groupers to 40lbs and a variety of other fish whose real names I do not know.
 They all had local names like bacalao (which probably translates to “the fish that we really like to eat”).
 The bite was continuous and as we do more and more of this, I am sure the fish will just keep getting bigger.